3Hren/blacklog/README.md

 - [ ] Integration with default log crate.
 - [ ] ...
 - [ ] Stable Rust support.
+- [ ] Builder pattern for each category.

 - [ ] Implement owned timestamp generator instead of interpretation.
 - [ ] Make token generator for pattern layout to act like lightweight pattern.